The Society for Co-operation in Russian and Soviet

 interest groups such as Education, Theatre, Writers, Architects

-Soviet Union and the organisation of visits to the UK by key Soviet
+Soviet Union and visits to the UK by key Soviet cultural and public

 From the 1960s-90s seminars, scholarships, professional and educational